CDCgov/ixa/docs/book/Readme.md

 ## Prerequisits

-You need mdBook and the `mdbook-callouts` plugins.
+You need mdBook and the `mdbook-callouts` and `mdbook-inline-highlighting` plugins.

 ```bash
 cargo install mdbook mdbook-callouts mdbook-inline-highlighting